core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

   and could contain data otherwise only discovered by querying the .well-known/core resource, or (hashes of) AS and audience values for ACE to facilitate connection creation with a device known by its managed identity.

+  \[ This is largely superseded by Service Data identifiers:
+  The level of per deployment customization for what would and would not be hashed is likely so large that there would not be any interoperability exceeding plain identifiers anyway. \]

 * Advertisements could contain broadcast CoAP messages.